mtruel/projet_NN/doc/source/NN2.rst

   Average loss of NN2 for 500 epochs and 1 example, ``Nc=6``.

+The average loss seems to decrease, but stays too high.
+The following plot of the scores returned by this trained NN2 confirm the lack of precision:

 .. figure:: images/result_nn2_1.png
   :width: 500
   :align: center
   :class: no-scaled-link
   :alt: Graphical results NN2

-  Graphical results obtained by NN2 for 500 epochs and 3 examples.
+  Graphical results obtained by NN2 for 500 epochs and 1 example.

+No real area is suited to place an inner node, and the presence of negative scores shows that this neural network is not fully or properly trained.

+| With only one example, we should expect ..... #A CONTINUER
+| There are multiple possible reasons explaining this poor result:
+| - # A CONTINUER

 ------------------------
  Final node positioning